Impaired Driving – DWI/DUI

 We will evaluate the facts of your case, including the police report and arrest video.
 We have in-depth knowledge of correct police procedures, and can determine if there was probable cause for the stop.
 Additionally, we understand how to uncover improper procedures for the field sobriety tests.

-If you or a loved one needs guidance from an experienced, dedicated, Houston criminal defense lawyer, we urge you to contact us today.
+If you or a loved one needs guidance from an experienced, dedicated, Houston assault attorney and general criminal defense lawyer, we urge you to contact us today.